AdobeDocs/experience-manager-learn.en/help/foundation/security/mutual-tls-authentication.md

 last-substantial-update: 2023-10-10
 ---

-# Mutual Transport Layer Security (mTLS) authentication
+# Mutual Transport Layer Security (mTLS) authentication from AEM

 Learn how to make HTTPS calls from AEM to web APIs that require Mutual Transport Layer Security (mTLS) authentication.